Guan-Erjia/slate-vue3/docs/pages/comps/slate.md

 ## decorate

-**The parameters are the current node and path, returning the node interval and modifying attributes**
+The parameters are the current `node` and `path`, returning the node interval and modifying attributes

-Perform final modifications on existing leaf nodes, including adding attributes and splitting nodes
+Perform final modifications on existing leaf nodes, including **adding attributes** and **splitting nodes**

 > In most scenarios, rendering is done in conjunction with the renderLeaf function